erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 info: |
   ## Differential Fuzzing on ⚡
 class: text-center
+colorSchema: light
 drawings:
   persist: false
 mdc: true
 ---

 # Differential Fuzzing on ⚡
-Finding Implementation Bugs Before Users Do

 <!--
 Hello, my name is Erick Cestari.

-I will talk about differential fuzzing on the Lightning Network - a technique to find bugs between different Lightning implementations.
+I will talk about differential fuzzing on the Lightning Network.
+A technique to find bugs between different Lightning implementations.
 -->

 ---